 A \$10 administrative fee will be deducted for all refund checks except those issued for cancelled courses.
+A \$10 administrative fee will be added to any amount left owing to EITC.
 Some miscellaneous fees are not refundable.
 These are set by the Division.
 Financial aid recipients may be required to repay some or all financial aid upon withdrawal, depending on the type of aid received, the documented last day of attendance, and applicable rules and regulations governing financial aid.

 The refund policy is not changed for late registrants.
-If you register late, you will not receive a refund on any portion of the late processing fee.
-Eastern Idaho Technical College reserves the right to deduct from the refund any outstanding bills.
-You will receive an itemized statement of deductions with the refund check.
-Fee refunds will first be used to offset any financial aid you may have received.
-Any balance remaining will be mailed to your home address or address of payee.
+Eastern Idaho Technical College reserves the right to deduct from the refund any outstanding bills to the extent allowed by federal regulations.
+Refunds will first be used to offset any financial aid owed.